Seneca Growth Capital VCT

 - Raised £5.5 million in first share offer and invested £2.75 million to date across five qualifying investments

-- Paid first dividend of 1.5p per share in April 2019 – dividends are variable and not guaranteed
+- Paid dividend of 3p per share in 2019 – dividends are variable and not guaranteed

 - Seneca is an experienced growth capital investor, now managing more than £55 million of VCT and EIS growth capital